edbeeching/godot_rl_agents/README.md

 ### FAQ
 1. Why have we developed Godot RL Agents?
-   We want to provide users with the flexibility
+  The objectives of the framework are to:
+* Provide a free and open source tool for Deep RL research and game development.
+* Enable game creators to imbue their non-player characters with unique * behaviors.
+* Allow for automated gameplay testing through interaction with an RL agent.
-2. How can I contribute to Godot RL Agents.
+1. How can I contribute to Godot RL Agents?
    Please try it out, find bugs and either raise an issue or if you fix them yourself, submit a pull request.
-3. When will you be providing Mac support
+2. When will you be providing Mac support?
    I would like to provide this ASAP but I do not own a mac so I cannot perform any manual testing of the codebase.
-4. Can you help with my game project?
+3. Can you help with my game project?
-   I the game example do not provide enough information, reach out to us on github and we may be able to provide some advice.
+   If the game example do not provide enough information, reach out to us on github and we may be able to provide some advice.
-5. How similar is this tool to Unity ML agents:
+4. How similar is this tool to Unity ML agents?
    We are inspired by the the Unity ML agents toolkit and make no effort to hide it.

 ### Licence